turingschool/gear-up/groupthink.md

 ## What is it?
 (15 min)

-Take 10 minutes to read the following [article](https://www.linkedin.com/pulse/romp-through-group-think-simon-ashworth)
+READ: Take 10 minutes to read the following [article](https://www.linkedin.com/pulse/romp-through-group-think-simon-ashworth)

-<b>After you are done with the article, review the list of situations on the board.
+<b> WRITE: After you are done with the article, review the list of situations on the board.
 Answer these questions in your notebook: </b>

 	1. How could those Groupthink situations have been avoided?